Lost Your Garage Door Key? Here's Everything You Need to Know

 - Always cut a spare and store it securely - with a trusted neighbour or in a key safe

-- Do not leave keys in the garage door lock when unattended
+- Do not leave keys in the garage door lock when the garage is unattended

-- Consider a keyless entry system - keypad or remote-controlled garage door openers eliminate the problem of lost keys entirely
+- Consider a keyless entry system - keypad or remote-controlled openers eliminate the problem of lost keys entirely

 - If going on holiday, leave a spare with someone you trust rather than hiding it near the property